Use this document to resolve problems that occur when you install Adobe Premiere Elements or Photoshop Elements.

 If neither of these solutions meets your requirements, contact Adobe Customer Service.

-If the option Help > Deactivate is dimmed, then it can be because of the following reasons:
+If the option Help > Deactivate (PSE 11 and earlier), then it can be because of the following reasons:

 - It's a volume license serial number, which doesn't have a specific activation count--the Deactivate option is not applicable.